Mailhappen/zimbra-mailhappen/README.md

 2. The deployment will be consistent with what we packaged.
 3. Everything we do is properly recorded and able to pass down to new team.

-`build-installer`
-: Make Zimbra FOSS

-`deploy-zimbra`
-: Deploy our Zimbra service

 ## Build

+The `build-installer` contain script to make your own Zimbra FOSS from Github.

+THe `deploy-zimbra` is using what we have compiled Zimbra FOSS to deploy.

 - **zm-base-os-rl9**.
 This prepare the RockyLinux9 build environment to run the compilation.
 See the script `build-10.*.sh` that actually carry out the making process.
 - **baseimage**.
 This is the OS image that must include all rpms so that **zimbraimage** does not require to do any yum update task.